scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

    least-squares (NNLS), which yields the contribution of an individual PAH molecule to the total fit.
 As a result, we obtain a breakdown of the model fit in terms of PAH charge and size.
-The results are written to disk as a single FITS file and a PDF (one page per pixel, if a spectral cube is given as input). :label:`fig:flowchart`
+The results are written to disk as a single FITS file and a PDF summarizing the model fit (one page per pixel, if a spectral cube is given as input). :label:`fig:flowchart`

 The performance of pyPAHdb relative to the full IDL suite was tested by fitting a spectral cube.
 Using pyPAHdb, the spectral cube required
-<4 seconds, and >60 seconds to fit with the full IDL suite.
-It should
+<4 seconds, while >60 seconds were needed to fit with the full IDL suite.
-be noted that their were differences in the actual implementation of the two test, which were inherent to the differences in the languages used.
+It should be noted that their were differences in the actual implementation of the two tests, which were inherent to the differences in the languages used.

 The underlying PAH physics